Skip to main content

 • promising fixes without execution

-FAQ
+Dispute FAQ

 No. It is a review process, not a decision.

 Yes.
-You are given time to respond.
+Partners are given time to respond.

-Submit proof of resolution.
+Submit proof of resolution for review.

 Yes.
 Cases can be escalated.